 Thanks for following up but our phone is for client use only.
 We only accept online applications for new employee considerations and only reach out to those individuals that we would like to clarify information with or push in to another review / round of consideration.

 I don't like kids.
 Can't you just hire me for modeling work or with adults?

 How much do your professional mermaid characters make?

 It depends on the event and what people are doing.
-We give professional mermaids a good base wage on paid performances plus gas and extra money for travel, makeup/appearance prep, getting changed, and waiting time at sites too.
+We give professional mermaids a good base wage on paid performances plus gas and extra money for long distance travel, makeup/appearance prep, and waiting time at sites too.
 As our clients tend to tip well our mermaids typically receive around $55-$115 when everything is all added up for an hour of paid party work during peak season... or about 5-10x more than a character actor makes at Disneyland.
 Did we mention that we provide the $3,500 tails and wardrobe combinations for our people too?
 Yeah, that's pretty mer-mazing.